 Hi, I'm Louie Maas!

 I'm a people-oriented software developer with experience across the tech stack through a variety of roles and projects.
-I specialize in full-stack and front-end development, with a focus on building scalable and efficient systems with an eye for design.
-I'm currently working as a software engineering co-op at Proof.
+I specialize in full-stack and frontend development, with expertise in building scalable and efficient systems with an eye for design.
+I've just finished a successful 8+ months working as a Software Engineering Co-op at Proof.

 Experience